 - Mr Wolf faces away from the other players to commence play.

-- Once the players get close to Mr Wolf the player can respond with “its dinner time” at which point Mr Wolf chases the other players back to the start line with the aim to catch one of them.
-If you get caught, it’s your turn to be Mr Wolf.
+- Once the players get close to Mr Wolf, the player can respond with "it's dinner time", at which point Mr Wolf chases the other players back to the start line with the aim of catching one of them.
+If you get caught, it's your turn to be Mr Wolf.

 3. I Spy

 I spy is great for long car journeys or waiting in queues.
 Everyone can play, and it's always different depending on where you are.
 To play: